ClinicalEpigeneticsLaboratory/covid-project/README.md

 # COVID-19 Project

-This repository contains R and Python code used in methylome analysis of SARS-CoV-2 infected patients.
+This repository contains source code used in analysis of patients infected by SARS-CoV-2.

-Manuscript: "".
+Manuscript: "Coherent response of blood methylome to SARS-CoV-2 infection between three independent populations of patients".

 Team: The Independent Clinical Epigenetics Laboratory, Poland